AU$1,950 (2021 total)

 - LANG5830C Read and analyse special purpose English texts to be translated (PSPTIS064)

-After the expression of interest deadline, RMIT will contact prospective applicants with further application details, including how to provide their evidence of English proficiency below.
+Expression of interest will be allocated on the basis of language priority.
+After the expression of interest deadline, selected prospective applicants will be contacted with further application details, including how to provide their evidence of English proficiency below.

 To be eligible for this program you must have: